Skip to content

 Key Experimental Results

-Main Results (UniversalFakeDetect, ProGAN 4-class training, Acc%)
+Main Results (UniversalFakeDetect, trained on ProGAN 4-class, Acc%)

 Method ProGAN StyleGAN BigGAN LDM(200) DALLE GauGAN mAcc